 502. The object of a legacy may be everything that according to its nature or pursuant to law has not been taken out of circulation, regardless of whether it is separate tangible or intangible property or an aggregation of property.
 The object of a legacy may be also a right to the personal actions of the executor of the legacy.

-503. Bequeathal of a legacy shall not infringe on the rights of forced heirs.
+503. Bequeathal of a legacy shall not infringe the rights of persons entitled to preferential shares.

 II.
 Participants in a Legacy